Do I need to join a teaching union?

 Surprisingly, there are no comparison websites such as GoCompare or Confused.com which collates the monthly subscription costs for different teaching roles, regional fees, satisfaction ratings and opening hours for different organisations.

 - Feedback and word of mouth from teachers in the same school or department.
-The ‘group think’ mentality of what organisation does everyone else subscribe to
+The ‘group think’ mentality of which organisation does everyone else subscribe to

 - Shared values, vision and ideology of the education system.
 Some would argue whether teaching unions should be involved with topics such as assessment and pedagogy